 Learning Outcomes and Graduate Attributes

-Learning outcomes are statements of learning achievement that are expressed in terms of what the learner is expected to know, understand and be able to do on completion of a unit (subject) or an entire course.
-The are also an integral part of unit design.
+Learning outcomes are statements of learning achievement that are expressed in terms of what you are expected to know, understand and be able to do on completion of a unit (subject) or an entire course.
+They are also an integral part of unit design.

 Learning outcomes are aligned with graduate attributes, which describe the qualities, attitudes, behaviours, values and ethics built into the learning process, that you are encouraged to take responsibility for developing through your studies.
 Similar qualities will be expected of you in practice.

-Therefore you should submit a range of different supporting documents with your application to show the various ways that you already fulfil the learning outcome requirements and graduate attributes of the unit/s for which recognition is sought.
-The evidence must provide contextual examples of what is known, understood and can be consistently performed to a high standard.
+You should submit a range of different supporting documents with your application to demonstrate the various ways you already fulfil unit learning outcomes.
+This evidence must provide contextual examples of what you known, understand and can consistently perform to a high standard.
 But don't stop here.

-Your evidence must also show your ability to research and learn independently, cite in text and reference the ideas an works of others, critically read and think, write about complex things in consciece ways, used your knowledge to solve problems and create new knowledge, reflect on the learning process, what worked, what didnt and what could be refined or amended to achieve a better outcome and you continue with your life long learning.
+Your evidence must also show your ability learn independently, research, cite and reference the ideas an works of others, critically read and think, write about complex things in concise ways to a certain word count, transfer your knowledge to solve problems or create new information and reflect on your learning process.
+For example, what worked, what didn't and what could be refined or done differently in future, as you become a life-long learner.

 Still have questions?
 Contact us